 What about a renter's tax credit?
-After all, homeowners can get some pretty incredible tax breaks — they may be able to deduct some or all of their property taxes and mortgage interest, and they can possibly exclude up to $250,000 ($500,000 if married) of gain when selling their primary residence.
+After all, homeowners can get some pretty incredible tax breaks — they may be able to deduct some or all of their property taxes and mortgage interest.
+They can even possibly exclude up to $250,000 ($500,000 if married) of gain when selling their primary residence.

 Who can claim the renter's tax credit?

 While the rules vary from state to state, there are a few things that remain somewhat consistent across state lines when it comes to eligibility for a renter's tax credit.
 Basic baseline requirements often include:

-- You must be a resident of the state in which you rent
+- Being a resident of the state in which you rent

-- You can’t be claimed as a dependent on somebody else's return
+- Not being claimed as a dependent on somebody else's return

-- Your landlord paid property taxes on the property in which you rented.
-This may sound random, but the fact is that in nearly all states that offer some kind of tax benefit for renters, one purpose for the credit is to mitigate the effect of rising property taxes potentially being passed on from landlords to their tenants.
+- Your property owner paying taxes on the property in which you rented.
+This may sound random, but the fact is that in nearly all states that offer some kind of tax benefit for renters, one purpose for the credit is to mitigate the effect of rising property taxes getting passed on from owners to their tenants.

-Many states only offer tax benefits to renters who are older (for example, aged 65 and up) and/or disabled.
+Some states only offer tax benefits to renters who are older (for example, aged 65 and up) and/or disabled.
 The credit can help people within specific demographics where it might be harder to financially support themselves.
 These are the states with such benefits:

 - North Dakota